-Wait for the soil to dry out, then remove your plant as gently as possible and remove all of the soil that you can.
+Wait for the soil to dry out, remove your plant as gently as possible and remove all the soil you can.
 Next, cut off the tip of the main root; this will encourage the growth of new, smaller roots that take in more nutrients.
 Putting an open, wet cut into the dirt can attract fungus, so allow your Ariocarpus to dry out before planting it again.
 Now it is time to get your Ariocarpus back into its pot.
 The easiest way to plant it, rather than struggling to put it in the soil while balancing your plant in the center, is to roll up a newspaper into a cylinder and make a temporary pot.
 You can wrap it around your plant, and fill it with soil, then once you are finished, put the whole thing into your real pot.

-Ariocarpus cacti can be grown from seeds, transplanted from cuttings, or transplanted with bare roots.
+Ariocarpus cacti can be grown from seeds and transplanted from cuttings or bare roots.
 Either way, plant your Ariocarpus in the spring.
 For a cutting, allow the end to dry out before planting it in the moist cactus mix.
 Keep the soil slightly moist and mist the cutting regularly.
 For a seed, plant it and cover it with a layer of sand.
 Either way, you will want to avoid using too much water on your Ariocarpus.
 Additionally, you should keep it out of direct sunlight completely until it grows.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus